javaPaulVI/encryptor/README.md

 - [`tui.py`](tui.py ) — Terminal UI
 - [`index.html`](index.html ), [`static`](static ) — Web UI files
 - [`commands/windows`](commands/windows ) — Windows setup scripts
+- [`.primary_key`](.primary_key ) — Your secret encryption key (keep this safe!)

 ## Security

-- The primary key is stored as an environment variable (`PRIMARY_KEY`).
+- The primary key is stored in the `.primary_key` file in your project directory.
-- Do **not** share your primary key or tokens publicly.
+- **Keep your primary key secret and secure.** Do **not** share your primary key or tokens publicly.
+- You can change your key at any time by editing the `.primary_key` file, but old messages encrypted with the previous key will become unreadable.

 ## License

-Find the license in the LICENCE file in this direcory
+MIT License (see LICENCE file)